oleg-shilo/cs-script.vscode/README.md

 ## Minimal set of dependencies (third-party extensions)

-Latest Mono from [http://www.mono-project.com/download/](http://www.mono-project.com/download/) and the following VSCode extensions:
+You will need the latest Mono from [http://www.mono-project.com/download/](http://www.mono-project.com/download/) and the following VSCode extensions:

+![image](https://github.com/oleg-shilo/cs-script.vscode/raw/master/images/dependencies.png)

 Note, you may need to add Mono to the system path manually if it didn't happen for you during the Mono installation.

-![image](https://github.com/oleg-shilo/cs-script.vscode/raw/master/images/dependencies.png)

 ---